 The included multi-battery charger supports up to 3 Hopper batteries simultaneously.
 Connect the charger via the included cable.
 Insert batteries into the charger slots — LED indicators show charging status per slot.
 A solid green light indicates a fully charged battery.
 Do not leave batteries unattended while charging.
 Store batteries at room temperature when not in use.

-Hopper is a mini-UAS (Unmanned Aerial System) designed and manufactured by For The Win Robotics in Paramount, CA. It is classified as a Category 1 drone weighing less than 250g and is fully compliant with Section 889 of the John S. McCain National Defense Authorization Act (NDAA).
+Hopper is a mini-UAS (Unmanned Aerial System) designed and manufactured by For The Win Robotics in San Diego, California.
+It is classified as a Category 1 drone weighing less than 250g and is fully compliant with Section 889 of the John S. McCain National Defense Authorization Act (NDAA).
 Hopper is intended for indoor use only in educational and training environments.

 The Hopper Controller is a purpose-built game-style controller designed for intuitive manual flight.
 It features two analog joysticks, trigger buttons, and a status LED.
-The controller communicates with Hopper via Bluetooth using the Nordic NRF5340 chip — the same platform used in the drone.
-All components are designed and manufactured by For The Win Robotics in Paramount, CA.
+The controller communicates with Hopper via Bluetooth using the Nordic NRF5340 chip, the same platform used in the drone.
+All components are designed and manufactured by For The Win Robotics in San Diego, California.

 Hopper is classified as a Category 1 unmanned aircraft weighing less than 250 grams.
 Under FAA guidelines, Category 1 drones operating indoors are not subject to FAA registration requirements.
 Hopper is designed for indoor use only.